-GroupWorks is a free club management platform that simplifies member communications, handles event scheduling, connects clubs to potential sponsors and frees up quality time for group leaders and members to do more of what they love.
+GroupWorks is a free club management platform that simplifies member communications, handles event scheduling, collects payments and frees up quality time for group leaders and members to do more of what they love.

 You and your fellow members can share protected content with each other and customize the privacy levels of information shared within your group and, if interested, beyond your group.